-A steel plate is welded to the floor of the rear seating area along the centerline of the vehicle for mounting accelerometers.
-The carpeting in this area is removed to allow access to the floor.
+A steel plate is welded in the rear seating area along the centerline of the vehicle for mounting accelerometers.
+The carpeting or seat cushion in this area may removed to allow access to the underlying structure.
 If floormats are standard or offered as an option through the manufacturer or dealership, a floormat is installed only in the driver footwell.